 If the above documents are complete, immediately apply for the insurance policy transfer to the new owner.
 If there is a question of whether the transfer of insurance policies is necessary for the seller, then the answer is necessary.

 Because the insurance transfer is not only useful for buyers or new owners, if the insurance transfer process is not carried out immediately, the previous car owner must pay some of the insurance premium costs.

 Purpose Of Transferring Car Insurance Policy To New Owner

 The process of buying and selling used cars is not simple.
 Because not only is the car given to someone else, but you also have to transfer all documents related to the car.

 The transfer of this document must be done legally.
 This is the purpose of the insurance policy transfer process:

-In the event of damage to a third party, the insurance policy must be in the name of the new owner to file an insurance claim.
-If the policy has not been transferred, then the new owner cannot claim and can be held legally responsible.
+If damage to a third party, the insurance policy must be in the new owner’s name to file an insurance claim.
+If the policy has not been transferred, the new owner cannot claim and be held legally responsible.

-If you are a seller and have not submitted any claim during the term of the policy, the insurance company can give a bonus in the form of a discount for the next premium.
+If you are a seller and have not submitted any claim during the policy term, the insurance company can give a bonus in the form of a discount for the next premium.

 You can redeem NCB certificates which can give you a discount when buying new insurance.

-That’s the answer from can car insurance be transferred to new owner.
-The policy transfer process must be carried out immediately so that the seller and buyer can feel the benefits.
+That’s the answer: can car insurance be transferred to the new owner?
+The policy transfer process must be initiated immediately so the seller and buyer can feel the benefits.